Bank Account Reconciliation User Guide

 B4.
 Difference should be zero.

 B5.
 Total amount of replenishment that needs to be requested from Cash Management to replenish the bank account.
-Note that replenishments are to be completed at least every 90 days or sooner.
+Note: complete replenishments at least every 90 days or sooner.

 Original check payment logs and applicable research payment logs are to be maintained by the department/business units and kept for 6 fiscal years plus the current fiscal year per UW Policy 3037 – Record Retention Schedule.